 In 2016, total orders declined 8 percent (5 percent in local currencies) with orders decreasing in all divisions.
 The decline reflects ongoing macro-economic and geopolitical uncertainties and challenges in many markets.
-The low demand from both the onshore and offshore oil segments negatively impacted many businesses, particularly the Process Automation division.
-This also contributed to the negative order development in the Discrete Automation and Motion division, despite the strong demand from various industries for robotics.
-Weak market conditions impacted the orders in Electrification Products and in Power Grids.
+The low demand from both the onshore and offshore oil segments negatively impacted many businesses, particularly the Industrial Automation division.
+This also contributed to the negative order development in the Robotics and Motion division, despite the strong demand from various industries for robotics.
+Weak market conditions impacted the orders in the Electrification Products and in the Power Grids divisions.

 In 2016, base orders declined 5 percent (2 percent in local currencies) with negative impacts across all divisions.
 The decline of base orders reflects the uncertain global economic conditions across our key markets.
 Large orders decreased 27 percent (25 percent in local currencies), impacted by considerable investment delays.
-For additional information about divisional order performance, please refer to the relevant sections of "Divisional analysis" below.